Business Management Guide

 Overview

-The University employs numerous information systems for financial processes, human resources management, student processes, and reporting.
+The university employs numerous information systems for financial processes, human resources management, student processes, and reporting.
 In order to maintain effective controls over these systems, access to them must be controlled and monitored.
 The administration of these systems is maintained by various entities and through a variety of methods, depending on the information system.

 University Guidelines

-University policy 4-OP-H-5 dictates that an individual's supervisor, department information security manager (ISM), and data owners are responsible for ensuring that access to information systems is granted only to those employees who must use the specific information contained in those systems in the conduct of University business.
+University policy 4-OP-H-5 dictates that an individual's supervisor, department information security manager (ISM), and data owners are responsible for ensuring that access to information systems is granted only to those employees who must use the specific information contained in those systems in the conduct of university business.
 Departments must designate a Department Information Security Manager (ISM) to assist in the communication and coordination of access to information systems for employees in their departments.

 Internal Controls